illusion0001/ps4-hen-plugins-fork/.github/README.md

     - Show path to package files
     - **New!** Install Packages from Hard Disk (`/data/pkg`)
     - Install Package from USB Storage
+  - Plugins Loader
+    - Plugins will be loaded on game (BigApp) launch.
+    - Manual adjust by config file in `/data/hen/plugins.ini`
+    - Supports `all` for all apps or by individual TitleID (Not supported yet in UI).
+  - Plugins Manager
+    - Manages plugins installed under `/data/hen/plugins`.
+    - Currently only supports enabling from `all` section for now.
   - Adjust HEN Payload settings.
   - Based from [Orbis-Toolbox](https://github.com/OSM-Made/Orbis-Toolbox) and research by [OSM-Made](https://github.com/OSM-Made)
 ### `plugin_example`